- Jazz under the Nazis

 - Und es sind die finstren Zeiten ♫

-In 1938, the same year that Hitler’s Germany annexed Austria, a thirty-year-old conductor from Salzburg led the Berlin State Opera in a production of Richard Wagner’s Tristan and Isolde.
+In 1938, the same year that Hitler’s Germany annexed Austria, a 30-year-old conductor from Salzburg led the Berlin State Opera in a production of Richard Wagner’s Tristan and Isolde.
 The show was spectacular, and the Austrian conductor Herbert von Karajan was hailed as a wonder.
 Soon after, he signed a lucrative contract with Deutsche Grammophon.
 Already a member of the Nazi party, von Karajan was on the way to becoming one of the leading musicians of the Third Reich.
 Like many of his fellow non-Jewish German musicians, however, von Karajan was to emerge from World War II relatively unscathed, going on to become one of the most-recorded musicians in the world.
 While his egotism and ambition were no secret, his political convictions were vague enough to allow the post-war musical world to look the other way.

 Herbert von Karajan was born on 5 April 1908 in Salzburg, the son of a successful physician.
 As a youth he studied music and conducting in Salzburg.
 In 1929 he took up the position of orchestra conductor in Ulm, and in 1934 was appointed as Kapellmeister at Aachen, where he remained until 1941.
 He joined the Nazi party in 1933 or 1935, and his breakthrough came in 1938, when he emerged as a favourite of the Nazi elites.
 In Berlin he made a name for himself as a conductor of politically-acceptable contemporary music, particularly the works of Carl Orff and Richard Strauss.
 After a 1941 performance of the popular Carmina Burana, the composer himself said admiringly, 'the orchestra under Karajan sounds fantastic'.
 Constantly striving to further his career, von Karajan was irked by the looming figure of Wilhelm Furtwängler – a man who, despite his politically ambiguous relationship to the Reich, was the undisputed pre-eminent German conductor.
 The competition between the young von Karajan and the older Furtwängler did not go unnoticed, but few thought that von Karajan posed a real challenge.
 An exiled Russian princess wrote that von Karajan 'is very fashionable and some people tend to consider him better than Furtwängler, which is nonsense.
 He certainly has genius and much fire, but is not without conceit'.